holodecks-foundation/Conferences/2023/7/README.md

 # Citation

 1. Hang Qiu.
 Orchestrating an Interactive 3D Holodeck.
-In the Proceedings of the First International Conference on Holodecks (Holodecks '23), December 15 2023, Los Angeles, California, USA, Article 7, 27-28.  https://doi.org/10.61981/ZFSH2307
+In the Proceedings of the First International Conference on Holodecks (Holodecks '23), December 15 2023, Los Angeles, California, USA, 27-28.  https://doi.org/10.61981/ZFSH2307

 BibTex:
 ```